-- Complete your personal profile/academic résumé and make copies so you can give them to anyone you ask for a recommendation. - Decide which teachers you will ask to write your recommendations and provide them with all needed forms. - Add a note telling the teacher the exact date the recommendation is due to the college or scholarship committee. - Be sure that you have filled out all applicable sections on the teacher form before delivering it to the teacher. - Provide the teacher with a stamped and properly addressed envelope for mailing the recommendation. - On most teacher/counselor recommendation forms you will be asked whether you waive your right to view the recommendation. - It is generally better to indicate "yes" so admissions officers know that teachers' or counselors' comments are completely candid.
+- Complete your personal profile/academic résumé and make copies so you can give them to anyone you ask for a recommendation. - Decide which teachers you will ask to write your recommendations and provide them with all needed forms. - Add a note telling the teacher the exact date the recommendation is due to the college or scholarship committee. - Be sure that you have filled out all applicable sections on the teacher form before delivering it to the teacher. - Provide the teacher with website information about where to submit the recommendation. - On most teacher/counselor recommendation forms, you will be asked whether you waive your right to view the recommendation. - It is generally better to indicate "yes" so admissions officers know that teachers' or counselors' comments are completely candid. - Deliver the recommendation request personally to the teacher along with information about yourself.

-Do NOT leave it on a desk, in the teacher's mailbox or depend on someone else to deliver it for you.
+Do NOT leave it on a desk, in the teacher's mailbox or depend on